Xavier Ramonède: Career

 The same year as his graduation from Gobelins (2005), Ramonède received credit as an animator on the short film Imago, directed by Cédric Babouche.
 The following year, Ramonède worked as an animator on Everyone's Hero.
 Imago afforded Ramonède the opportunity to work with Perifel again, who served as one of the film's supervising animators.
 The two further collaborated as animators on Nocturna and The Illusionist.

-Other animation credits of Ramonède's include various French films and international co-productions, such as 99 Francs, Zarafa, Titeuf, and April and the Extraordinary World, as well as the French webseries ', and the music video for C2C's song "Delta".
+Other animation credits of Ramonède's include various French films and international co-productions, such as 99 Francs, Zarafa, Titeuf, and April and the Extraordinary World, as well as the French webseries Les Kassos, and the music video for C2C's song "Delta".
 Ramonède has occasionally returned to Gobelins as a teacher and has also worked on various commercials.
 A 2013 commercial that he worked on for Deezer uses Mcbess characters and received a Bronze Clio Award.
 A 2015 project that he worked on, called Hippopolis, was directed by French artist Ugo Gattoni and serves as a companion to a scarf that Gattoni designed.

 Ramonède has been credited as an animator on Ankama's under-development television project Muffin Jack and Jeremy.